 The larkspur plant also benefits from mulching around its base to help retain moisture and reduce weeds.
 Deadheading spent flowers will encourage more blooms throughout the growing season, and pruning in late winter or early spring will help keep the plant looking neat and tidy.
 As long as the larkspur is planted in the right location with adequate sun exposure, soil type, pH level, water availability, and fertilizer application, it should be easy to grow and maintain in most gardens!

-See also What is Leek Plant
+See also What is Lamb's Ear Plant

 Propagating a Larkspur Plant